 4. Auto Save: In the tab „Auto save“ you can choose if you would always like to create an automatic backup copy of the transcription you are working on.

 The automatically generated backup copy will save your data in case of a system crash, as you are able to restore your transcription from the backup copy.
-If this option is activated, a backup copy with a clear name is created for the session, every time the Editor is started.
+If this option is activated, a backup copy with a clear name is created for the session, every time the EEditor is started.

 You can use the following settings: